inmanturbo/functional-library/README.md

 expect($addTwo(0))->toBe(2);
 ```

-Now you can put your anonymous functions into scoped libraries and find them using static analysis by their named arguments.
+Now you can put your anonymous functions into scoped static libraries and find them using static analysis by their named arguments, or by inspecting the `closure()` method's return value.

 ## Testing